 Developing Resilience Overcoming and Growing from Setbacks

 There comes the point in life when we learn to look at obstacles as opportunities for growth.
 Our resilience matches our goals and seeks happiness.
-Resilience is the emotional and physical commitment with ourselves to get out of bed each day and reach our dreams.
+Resilience is the emotional and physical commitment to get out of bed each day and reach our dreams.

 We all know, excessive worrying could leave us feeling helpless and lost.
 Resilience is optimism, and optimism sees adversity as something temporary.
 Resilience helps us develop a sense of compassion and motivate us towards the changes needed to overcome stress.